Read the responses to our 56th House District candidate questionnaire

 Lastly, why should people vote for you?

-JW: Being a single mom and a small business owner, I understand the pressures that families and businesses face from the government.
-Covid directly impacted me in so many ways and when I stood up to fight, I was told the government knows best.
+Wood: Being a single mom and a small business owner, I understand the pressures that families and businesses face from the government.
+COVID directly impacted me in so many ways and when I stood up to fight, I was told the government knows best.
 I believe the people know best and I want to go be that relatable voice in Richmond.
-I'm also a very hard worker- I don't stop until the job is done.
+I'm also a very hard worker - I don't stop until the job is done.
 I've run this whole campaign with 2 people and less than $15k.
 That takes a lot of hard work and some really savvy resourcefulness!

 Charlotte Rene Woods (804) 649-6254